 Revelation 8-9.
-Fire is cast on the earth from above.
-Asteroids accentuate the divine anger.
-While some hear the gospel (ch.
-7), many refuse to repent and continue to worship idols and demons.
+Fire is cast on the earth, then asteroids, and finally, from below, emerge hordes of demons.
+Although the gospel is proclaimed to all nations (ch.
+7), most people refuse to repent and continue to worship darkness.

 A trumpet was blown when God summoned Israel to meet with him at Mount Sinai.
-It was not a man-made instrument, blown by a man, but a call from heaven, mingling with thunder and lightning and the very voice of God.
-Now the whole planet is at the foot of Mount Sinai, while unseen angels prepare destruction.
-There was a similar moment when God poured his wrath on Jerusalem in 586 BC: a real moment in history, the ashes and arrowheads from which have been unearthed.
-Ezekiel watched as six angels passed through the city and killed whoever did not have a protecting mark on their foreheads (Ezek 9:2).
-Then another angel, a seventh, took burning coals from between the cherubim under God’s throne and scattered them over Jerusalem (Ezek 10:2), enacting Nebuchadrezzar’s setting the city on fire.
-Something similar is building up, only on a larger scale
+It was not a man-made instrument blown by a man, but a sound from the air, heard above cracks of thunder, in the midst of lightning, thick cloud and erupting fire.
+Now the whole planet is at the foot of Mount Sinai, while unseen angels prepare destruction, just as they did when God put an end to idolatrous Jerusalem.
+Six angels passed through the city, beginning at the Temple, and killed whoever did not have a protecting mark on his forehead (Ezek 9).
+Then another angel, a seventh, took burning coals from between the cherubim under God’s throne and scattered them over Jerusalem (Ezek 10:2), indicating that it was about to be set on fire.
+The judgement, dated to 586 BC, was a real event, the ashes and arrowheads from which have been excavated.
+Something similar is now building up, only on a larger scale

-The earthly Temple had two altars, both made of acacia wood: one for sacrifice and, within the Holy of Holies, another for incense (Ex 40:5).
+The earthly Temple had two altars, made of acacia wood: one for sacrifice, located outside the sanctuary, and one for incense, located within (Ex 40:5).
 The former was overlaid with bronze, the latter with gold.
-References to ‘the’ altar (e.g. Matt 23:35) were to the altar for sacrifice, visible to all, since only the high priest was allowed to enter the inner sanctuary.
+References to ‘the’ altar (e.g. Matt 23:35) were to the altar for sacrifice, visible to all.
 A wood fire burned on it continually for burnt offerings.
-The other altar functioned only once a year, on the day of atonement, when the high priest filled a censer with coals from the fire, covered the mercy seat with a cloud of incense and sprinkled it with blood.
-By offering the perfect propitiation for sin, Jesus purchased access to the Holy of Holies.
-In heaven there is only one altar.
+There was also a fire on the other altar, where the high priest burned incense every morning and evening, figuratively sending forth the fragrance of his presence.
+Once a year the high priest filled a censer with coals from the fire, spread a cloud of incense over the mercy seat and sprinkled it with the atoning blood of a goat.
+Since Jesus has purchased access to the sanctuary by his perfect, once-for-all propitiation for sin, there is only one altar in heaven.
 There we offer ourselves as living sacrifices in praise (Heb 13:15), thanksgiving (Ps 116:17) and good works (Rom 12:1, Heb 13:16).
-It is also where prayers are received, foremost among them the prayers of the martyrs (Rev 6:9f), whose prayers are now answered.
+It is also where prayers are received, foremost the prayers of all the martyrs (Rev 6:9f), which are now answered.

 The ‘celestial bodies’ (stoicheia) are asteroids that break apart and catch fire as they enter the atmosphere.
 Peter has in mind Isaiah 34:4.